Broccoli (Brassica oleracea) is a cruciferous vegetable. Mostly annuals, but some varieties can be made to grow as perennials.

 Garden-fresh broccoli is sweet and tender and is excellent eaten raw.
 Cut into bite sized pieces and throw into salads.
 Marinating for an hour or two in fridge with an equal mix of raw apple cider vinegar, lemon juice and olive oil is nice.
 Try balsamic vinegar sprinkled over raw or cooked broccoli too.

 If you want your broccoli slightly softer, maybe for dips or salad, pour boiling water over cut pieces and leave for 2 minutes, then rinse with cold water.
-For cooking, steam for 4-5 minutes or before it goes mushy.
-For tougher broccoli, peel the stems if they are too chewy.
+For cooking, steam for 4-8 minutes, but not so long that it goes mushy.
+If the broccoli is tougher, peel the stems before cooking.

 What if your broccoli has gone to flower?
 Whether it's an early season mistake or it's the end of the season... the flowers you don't need for seeds... eat 'em.
 Let the flowers open and they are edible, in salads, with fish, and their petals sprinkled like confetti over pasta and other dishes.